asciidisco/grunt-requirejs/README.md

 For more infos please take a look at the [Using Custom Builds](https://github.com/asciidisco/grunt-requirejs/blob/master/docs/customBuilder.md) document

 ## Hybrid minification
-For more infos please take a look at the [Using Custom Builds](https://github.com/asciidisco/grunt-requirejs/blob/master/docs/hybridbuilds.md) document
+For more infos please take a look at the [Using Hybrid Builds](https://github.com/asciidisco/grunt-requirejs/blob/master/docs/hybridbuilds.md) document

 ## Using custom r.js versions
 For more infos please take a look at the [Using Custom r.js versions](https://github.com/asciidisco/grunt-requirejs/blob/master/docs/customrjs.md) document

 ## Using source maps
-For more infos please take a look at the [Using Custom r.js versions](https://github.com/asciidisco/grunt-requirejs/blob/master/docs/customrjs.md) document
+For more infos please take a look at the [Using Source Maps](https://github.com/asciidisco/grunt-requirejs/blob/master/docs/sourcemaps.md) document

 ## Examples
 xxx